top of page

 Confidentiality

-✧ However - In adhering to the BACP ethics there are a couple of exceptions to this.
+In adhering to the BACP ethics these are disclosures of ... harm to self or others; acts of terrorism;

 child protection issues.